10 Unexpected Doors That Opened For Me Thanks to Twitter

 When I started to implement a rudimentary social media strategy in August of 2009, my goal was to find new clients for the family business, Icon Presentations Audio Visual for Events.

-As I scoured the web for this information I got a crash course in the issues that were affecting the event industry most.
+As I scoured the web for this information, I got a crash course on the issues affecting the event industry the most.
 (Probably the first fringe benefit I got from social media.)
 I realized that I find the event industry and event professionals fascinating.

 I did what the most respected social media experts said to do.
 I set up a blog linked to my website, as well as a Facebook page for my business.
 And I started reaching out to others, engaging in conversations on Twitter, commenting on other blogs, taking part in Twitter chats etc.

 I tried my best to help people with information, with encouragement and with promotion of their blogs, etc.

 And then some amazing things started to happen that I never expected.

 I made wonderful friends who gave me loads of encouragement, support and guidance.
 These friends helped to promote me and all of my efforts.
 And several of these friendships led to collaborations on projects that I would never have considered doing before and provided me with more exposure and/or new revenue.

 2 – Event Camp

 Being involved so strongly in the Twitter #eventprofs community, I was eager to turn my online relationships into face to face relationships.
 So, even though I had never flown on a plane by myself and it was located on the other side of the country, I took the opportunity to meet my friends “in real life” at the first Event Camp in NYC in February 2010.
 Attending Event Camp, the first conference born from the #eventprofs community, led to many more opportunities and collaborations with my event professional friends.

 A meeting at Event Camp Twin Cities in September of 2010, along with the recommendation of one of my dearest Twitter friends, Lindsey Rosenthal of Events For Good, led to a position as Community Manager for the online community for event professionals, Engage365.